-During this six-month time frame, you’re granted guaranteed issue.
-This means a carrier cannot deny you coverage due to any pre-existing conditions or health concerns.
+During this six-month time frame, you get Guaranteed Issue (GI).
+GI means a carrier cannot deny you coverage due to any pre-existing conditions or health concerns.
 It also means they cannot charge you more in premiums due to your age.

 Again, you can enroll in Medigap Plan N at any time as long as you have Medicare Part B. If your Open Enrollment Period has passed, you’ll have to answer some medical questions to apply.